mcnuggets-lab/cloud-project1/content/post/architecture.md

 Things that I considered by did not do (mainly because there is a cost):

+- Use a CloudFormation Template to start.
+This is one of the standard use cases supported by CloudFormation Template, so using a template could save a lot of hassles, but building the architecture from scratch allows me to learn more.
 - Enable security for the CloudFront distribution.
 This makes the site safe from the likes of DDoS attacks and more, but comes with a cost.
 - Config and use a custom domain name.
-- Invalid the website cache during CodeBuild process.
+- Invalidate the website cache during CodeBuild process.
 This makes sure the website served is always up-to-date.
 However, the limit for number of invalidation requests per month is quite small if you push codes often.
 After the limit there is a cost.